Concert Program Biography

 In 2016, he was named a Fellow of the Royal Canadian College of Organists, Canada’s oldest musician’s guild.

-As a pianist, Mr Foggin has performed alongside notable popular music acts, Il Divo, Michael Bublé, Josh Groban, and The Canadian Tenors, to name a few.
+As a pianist, Mr Foggin has performed alongside notable international touring acts, including Il Divo and The Canadian Tenors, to name a few.
 He has been afforded opportunities to arrange music for and perform with noted British Military Bands including the Band of the Scots Guards.